robbie-wasabi/glow/README.md

 missing configuration such as transactions, scripts, contracts, flow.json, accounts, etc...

 The "log()" function in cadence does not print any output in the terminal...
-For now, "panic()" in scripts and txns to print desired log outputs.
+This is obviously not ideal but use "panic()" in scripts and txns to print desired log outputs.

 ```js
     // no output